GravityKit/GravityView/readme.txt

 = 2.0.8.2 =

+* Fixed: Edit Entry showing "Invalid link" warnings when multiple Views are embedded on a page
 * Added: Allow passing `{get}` Merge Tags to [gventry] and [gvfield] shortcodes
 * Fixed: Issues with legacy template back-compatiblity and newer API widgets (A-Z Widget vs. Maps Template for example)